-Black dots are one of the most stressful defects for injection molding or extrusion technicians, as they may or may not have a pattern of behavior.
+Black specks are one of the most stressful defects for injection moulding or extrusion technicians, as they may or may not have a pattern of behaviour.

-We know, without a doubt, that these points indicate a certain level of degraded material within the system
+We know, without a doubt, that these black dots indicate a certain level of degraded material within the system.

-It is important to thoroughly analyze the causes that generate this degradation process in order to be able to evaluate the best procedure for its correction
+It is crucial to thoroughly analyze the causes that generate this degradation process to be able to evaluate the best procedure for its correction.

-overheating Under normal conditions, with the parameters of temperature, injection speed, pressure, etc., well defined, an overheating of the polymer should not be expected.
+Under normal conditions, with the parameters of temperature, injection speed, pressure, etc., well set up, an overheating of the polymer should not be expected.

-Usually this happens on starts, after a long stop.
+Usually, the overheating process occurs on start-ups after a long stop.

-The issue becomes more complicated when working with sensitive materials or when plastics with very different process temperatures in the same machine
+The issue becomes more complicated when working with sensitive materials or plastics with very different process temperatures in the same machine.

-Plastic is a poor conductor of heat and to reach the process temperature during preheating, at start-up, the layer plastic close to the cylinder walls is heated well above the inner layers, favoring material degradation
+Plastic is a poor conductor of heat.
+To reach the process temperature during preheating, at start-up, the layer of plastic close to the cylinder walls is heated well above the inner layers, favouring material degradation.

 - High shear rates

-Due to large variations in back pressure and screw speed, a considerable increase in shear can be generated with consequent degradation of the polymer chains.
+Due to significant variations in back pressure and screw speed, a considerable increase in shear can be generated with consequent degradation of the polymer chains.